ClimateFluidPhysics-ANU/DynamicalSystems-BifurcationTheory/README.md

 - An excellent reference is [Strogatz's](http://www.staff.science.uu.nl/~dijks101/) book
 > Strogatz, Steven H. Nonlinear dynamics and chaos: with applications to physics, biology, chemistry, and engineering.
 CRC Press, 2018.

-For those blessed with ANU credentials, the book can be accessed through the [ANU Library](https://library.anu.edu.au/record=b6203090).
+Those blessed with ANU credentials can access the book through the [ANU Library](https://library.anu.edu.au/record=b6203090).